pizzaboi9/PizzaClient/README.md

   # Installation

-    1. Download PizzaLoader_V2 and drag it into your mods folder.
+  1. Download and drag PizzaLoader_V2 into your mods folder.
-     2. Launch Forge and connect to hypixel
+  2. Launch Forge and connect to Hypixel
-       3. 3.
-Use the command /pizza to configure your settings!
+  3. Use the command /pizza to configure your settings!

 # FAQ
 - Q: Do i have to download it again when the client updates?